lint-md/news-translation/chinese/articles/go-beginners-handbook.md

 Go extension for VSCode

-This extension will make your life easier, as it provides IntelliSense (syntax highlighting, autocompletion, on hover information, error highlighting…) and other things like auto formatting, menu options to install packages, testing, and more.
+This extension will make your life easier, as it provides IntelliSense (syntax highlighting, autocompletion, on hover information, error highlighting……) and other things like auto formatting, menu options to install packages, testing, and more.

 ## How to Write Hello, World! in Go